-For 30 years, CDU has provided educational opportunities to service members, veterans, and members of military families.
-While many universities offer degree programs for the military, CDU is one of the few that addresses the intellectual and spiritual hunger of our students as they come together to form a virtual community united in a pursuit of knowledge, truth, and the love of God.
+For over 30 years, CDU has educated service members, veterans, and military families.
+We have a proven track record of delivering theological education online to military students around the world and are able to consider special needs that may arise due to deployment, combat situations, and other circumstances unique to the military.
+While many universities offer degree programs for the military, CDU addresses the intellectual and spiritual hunger of students as they come together to form a virtual community united in the pursuit of knowledge, truth, and the love of God.